katelee168/katelee168.github.io/misc/menstruation.md

 I shamelessly carried around an electric heating pad in college and at work.
 I was so mad that the system treated this pain as invisible for so long.
-I wanted them everyone to see my pain and confront it.
+I wanted everyone to see my pain and confront it.
-I wanted to everyone to know how it reduced me.
+I wanted to show everyone to know how it reduced me.

 **Your "solutions":**